Haydn, Mozart, and the Explosion of the Sonata Form

 - For the recapitulation, composers would reprise the original two themes, only this time in one key, thus establishing continuity, unity, and a feeling of musical completeness for the whole work.

 Composers loved this form; they used it all the time.
 Proof of this fondness is the fact that they adopted the sonata form as the architecture-of-choice for symphonies, arguably the most important type of music from this period.
-Symphonies were huge compositions constructed in large-scale parts called movements, and the first movement was almost always constructed with sonata form.
+Symphonies were huge compositions constructed in large-scale parts called movements; the first movement of these compositions was almost always constructed using the sonata form.

 The sonata form, therefore, is sometimes called the first-movement form.
 Occasionally, it’s called the sonata-allegro form because the first movement is usually fast.
 (Allegro means “fast.” in Italian.)

 These overlapping and shifting nomenclatures are one of the unfortunate realities of musicology.
 For our purposes here, I’ll just keep calling it the sonata form.